marcduiker/azure-functions-university/lessons/queue.md

 Now the Function App with a Queue Trigger function will be created.

-## 7.2 Examine & Run the Function App
+## 7.2 Examine & Run the Queue triggered function

 Great, we've got our Function Project and Queue Trigger created, let's examine what has been generated for us.